-Footmen/Billmen: Dense formations of infantry, typically armed mostly with bills, halberds, and similar weapons.
-They are not heavily armored, but are otherwise similar to dismounted knights in terms of their battlefield function.
+Footmen (Billmen, Spearmen, etc.): Dense formations of infantry, typically armed mostly with bills, halberds, spears, and similar weapons.
+They are not heavily armored, and may or may not carry shields.
+This category includes Spanish/Neapolitan sword & buckler men operating independent of pike formations, and the Italian imitations thereof.